Apophatic theology

-Apophatic theology, also known as negative theology, is a form of theological thinking and religious practice which attempts to approach God, the Divine, by negation, to speak only in terms of what may not be said about the perfect goodness that is God.
-It forms a pair together with cataphatic theology, which approaches God or the Divine by affirmations or positive statements about what God is.
+Apophatic theology, also known as negative theology, is a form of theological thinking and religious practice which attempts to approach God, the Divine, by negation, to speak only in terms of what may not be said about God.
+It forms a pair together with cataphatic theology (also known as affirmative theology), which approaches God or the Divine by affirmations or positive statements about what God is.

 The apophatic tradition is often, though not always, allied with the approach of mysticism, which aims at the vision of God, the perception of the divine reality beyond the realm of ordinary perception.

 Etymology and definition

 "Apophatic", ἀπόφασις (noun); from ἀπόφημι apophēmi, meaning 'to deny'.
 From Online Etymology Dictionary: